 - Sting, Mercury Falling

 - Digital Audio Workstation (DAW) such as GarageBand, Pro Tools, Logic Pro X, Ableton Live, Reason, or Digital Performer.
 You should know how to perform some basic tasks, such as creating an audio track, and adding audio effects (EQ, compressor, delay, and reverb)

 - EQ of your choice (preferred) or Audacity audio recording software (a free download)

 - Any comprehensive text editing software that can create .doc files, such as Microsoft Word, Apple Pages, Apache OpenOffice, or Google Docs

 - Full-range loudspeakers

-- High quality headphones (Sony 7506 or equivalent)
+- High quality headphones (Audio-Technica ATH-M50x or equivalent)

-- Optional: RTA (real-time analyzer) (Room EQ Wizard, Blue Cat's FrequAnalyst)
+- optional: RTA (real-time analyzer) such as Studio Six AudioTools, Room EQ Wizard or Blue Cat's FrequAnalyst

 After enrolling, please check the Getting Started section of your course for potential deals on required materials.
 Our Student Deals page also features several discounts you can take advantage of as a current student.
 Please contact email@example.com for any questions.